biplabgope98-maker/DocuRAG/README.md

 http://127.0.0.1:8000/docs

+The backend can also be started using:

+start_backend.bat

-Start the frontend:
+Start Frontend

+Open another terminal:

 cd frontend
 npm run dev

-Open the URL provided by Vite in your browser.
+Open the URL provided by Vite in the browser.

-## Usage
+Usage

-User:
+User

-Register an account.
+Create an account.

 Log in to the application.

 Upload a PDF or image.

-Wait for the document to be processed.
+Wait for document processing.

 Ask questions about the uploaded document.